gawati/gawati-docs/docs/source/development/dev-env-vm.rst

 Prepare a CentOS minimal server
 """""""""""""""""""""""""""""""

-You can do this as a VM on your local machine, or use a remote installation
+You can do this as a VM on your local machine, or use a remote installation.
+Below we will run on a preconfigured VM image that you can download.

 Gawati Server on local VM